-The major operating subsidiaries of MFC, including direct and indirect subsidiaries, and MFC's direct and indirect voting interest therein, are listed in Note 21 (Subsidiaries) of our 2017 Consolidated Financial Statements.
+The major operating subsidiaries of MFC, including direct and indirect subsidiaries, and MFC's direct and indirect voting interest therein, are listed in Note 21 (Subsidiaries) to our 2018 Consolidated Financial Statements.
 These companies are incorporated in the jurisdiction in which their head office or registered office is located.